old river ford used to be the place to cross the mighty Jardine.

 abilities and those of your

-vehicle, it is still a bit crazy to do it, and that said, some people
+vehicle, it is still a bit crazy to do it, and as always, some people

 and we did the rest togehter (great people - four Victorians and two

-Tasmanians - they helped me through the hardest crossings that year, I
+Tasmanians - they helped me through the hardest crossings that time, I

 was on my own).